Baranikumar5116/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

    * Program ID, Program Name, Governing Department

-3. STUDENT:
+3. __STUDENT:__

-Admission Number, Name, Email ID, Phone Number, Date of Birth, Age
+   * Admission Number, Name, Email ID, Phone Number, Date of Birth, Age

-4. COURSES:
+4. __COURSES:__

-Course ID, Course Name, Credits, Prerequisites
+   * Course ID, Course Name, Credits, Prerequisites

-5. INSTRUCTOR:
+5. __INSTRUCTOR:__

-Staff ID, Name, Email ID, Phone Number, Date of Birth ...
+   * Staff ID, Name, Email ID, Phone Number, Date of Birth ...
 ...

 ## Relationships and Constraints:
-1. __DEPARTMENT__ offers PROGRAM
+1. ____DEPARTMENT__ offers PROGRAM__

-Cardinality: One-to-Many
+   __Cardinality:__ One-to-Many

-Participation: Total (each program belongs to exactly one department)
+   __Participation:__ Total (each program belongs to exactly one department)

-2. PROGRAM enrolls STUDENT
+2. __PROGRAM enrolls STUDENT__

-Cardinality: Many-to-Many
+   __Cardinality:__ Many-to-Many

-Participation: Partial (a student can be enrolled in multiple programs, but not every student belongs to a program)
+   __Participation:__ Partial (a student can be enrolled in multiple programs, but not every student belongs to a program)

-3. COURSES catalog PROGRAM
+3. __COURSES catalog PROGRAM__

-Cardinality: Many-to-One
+   __Cardinality:__ Many-to-One

-Participation: Total (every course must be associated with a program)
+   __Participation:__ Total (every course must be associated with a program)

-4. STUDENT registers for COURSES
+4. __STUDENT registers for COURSES__

-Cardinality: Many-to-Many
+   __Cardinality:__ Many-to-Many

-Participation: Partial
+   __Participation:__ Partial

-5. INSTRUCTOR teaches COURSES
+5. __INSTRUCTOR teaches COURSES__

-Cardinality: Many-to-Many
+   __Cardinality:__ Many-to-Many

-Participation: Partial
+   __Participation:__ Partial

-6. COURSES have prerequisites
+6. __COURSES have prerequisites__

-Cardinality: Many-to-Many
+   __Cardinality:__ Many-to-Many

-Participation: Partial ...
+   __Participation:__ Partial ...
 ...

 ## Extension (Prerequisite / Billing):
-Prerequisites are represented as a self-referencing many-to-many relationship on the COURSES entity.
+* Prerequisites are represented as a self-referencing many-to-many relationship on the COURSES entity.
 This allows the flexibility to:

-Define multiple prerequisites for a single course.
+   *  Define multiple prerequisites for a single course.

-Assign a single course as a prerequisite to multiple other courses.
+   *  Assign a single course as a prerequisite to multiple other courses.

 ## Design Choices:
-Entity Selection: The entities were chosen to mirror the key components of an academic institution—departments, programs, students, courses, and instructors—to ensure a comprehensive database structure.
+__Entity Selection:__ The entities were chosen to mirror the key components of an academic institution—departments, programs, students, courses, and instructors—to ensure a comprehensive database structure.

-Relationships: The relationships were established to represent real-world interactions effectively, like enrollment, teaching, and course prerequisites.
+__Relationships:__ The relationships were established to represent real-world interactions effectively, like enrollment, teaching, and course prerequisites.

-Assumptions: To maintain consistency:
+__Assumptions:__ To maintain consistency:

-Each program belongs to one department.
+* Each program belongs to one department.

-Each course must belong to a program.
+* Each course must belong to a program.

-Instructors may teach multiple courses and vice versa.
+* Instructors may teach multiple courses and vice versa.

-These design decisions ensure the database is both scalable and adheres to academic institution requirements
+* These design decisions ensure the database is both scalable and adheres to academic institution requirements

 ## RESULT
+Thus, to understand and apply the concepts of ER modeling by creating an ER diagram for a real-world application has been done successfully.